sanyaade-projects/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 - Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.0.10 or a more recent version.
 - Create a tool package as described in [Create and Use Tool Package](create-and-use-tool-package.md).
-- Prepare custom icon image that meets these requirements:
+- Prepare custom icon images that meet these requirements:

   - Use PNG, JPG or BMP format.
   - 16x16 pixels to prevent distortion when resizing.